TehhX/2SR/README.md

 Score is automatically tracked by this program, but if you play by hand you will need a scoresheet or similar.

-## Compiling and running
+## Compiling

 This program uses CMake to compile and run for the most compatability.
 The CMakeLists.txt file is in the root folder, and handles the whole program.
 It is sufficient to run cmake from there when building.
-If using VSCode, the CMake Tools extension is reccomended, but not required.
+If using VSCode, the [CMake Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cmake-tools) extension is reccomended, but not required.

+## Running

+Execute the output file using either ```./2SR``` or ```2SR.exe``` (assuming a file name of 2SR) in your terminal, appending the amount of trials you want to run followed by the amount of real players.
+An example execution in the Windows command line is as follows: ```C:\2SR\build> 2SR.exe 100 0``` This runs 100 trials with no real players.